ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ~~~

 The protocol for computing this functionality is divided into sections for
-each of the participants. {{client-anon-issuer-origin-id}} describes Client behavior
+each of the participants. {{client-issuers-origin-alias}} describes Client behavior
-for initiating the computation with its per-Client secret, {{attester-anon-issuer-origin-id}}
+for initiating the computation with its per-Client secret, {{attester-issuers-origin-alias}}
-describes Attester behavior for verifying Client requests, {{issuer-anon-issuer-origin-id}}
+describes Attester behavior for verifying Client requests, {{issuer-issuers-origin-alias}}
 describes Issuer behavior for computing the mapping with its per-Origin secret,
-and {{attester-output-anon-issuer-origin-id}} describes the final Attester step for
+and {{attester-output-issuers-origin-alias}} describes the final Attester step for
 computing the client-origin index.

 The index computation is based on a signature scheme with key blinding and unblinding